libxsmm/libxsmm/README.md

 The code generator driver program accepts the following arguments:

-1. dense/dense_asm/sparse (dense create C file, dense_asm creates ASM)
+1. dense/dense_asm/sparse (dense creates C code, dense_asm creates ASM)
-2. Filename to append
+2. Filename of a file to append to
-3. Routine name to be created in 2.
+3. Routine name to be created
 4. M parameter
 5. N parameter
 6. K parameter